 “I’m happy I was able to improve with every throw.
 I wish the final in Rio de Janeiro unfolds like this.
 One thing I was surprised with is a good result of Betty.
 She’s got stronger mentally and I know she will show it at the Olympics.
 But I miss some fight on the stadium and I want to fight my rivals not just myself,” Włodarczyk admits.

-The European Championships has shown that she is well prepared to the most important event in 4 years.
+The European Championships had shown that she was well prepared to the most important event in 4 years.
 But at the same time it was an opportunity to learn from somebody else’s mistake.

+“When there’s pressure and a lot at stake, anything can happen,” coach Kaliszewski likes to points out before the big events.
+And it needs to be said that he is a believer.
 Włodarczyk and her coach make a special couple.
 Their cooperation is an art of treading the fine line.
 Between the athlete’s great potential and her health limitations.
 They need to be extremely careful as one kilo of extra weight training may lead to serious injury.
-It’s been almost 7 years they‘ve been mastering the art and while they aren’t unerring they have the results to say the least.
+It’s been almost 8 years they‘ve been mastering the art and while they aren’t unerring they have the results to say the least.

 They’re both strong characters of zodiac, Leo.
 “We were born only one day apart.
 We are like a marriage, old but unconsummated.
 The lioness goes hunting and brings the trophy home.
 My role is to bolt it down,” Kaliszewski used to say.

 Hammer Throw: 82.98 WR (2016)

 2004: 52.14; 2005: 60.51; 2006: 65.53; 2007: 69.07; 2008: 72.80; 2009; 77.96 WR; 2010: 78.30 WR; 2011: 75.33; 2012: 77.60; 2013: 78.46 WR; 2014: 79.58 WR; 2015: 81.08; 2016: 82.98 WR; 2017: 82:87